Jan 20, 2026

 Improviser B: ‘But I don’t want to, the marshmallow king will banish me’

 Now sure, it may be that it goes against improviser B’s character’s morals to sing the song.
-Improviser B isn’t wrong - but they are standing in the way of the fun.
+Improviser B isn’t wrong - but they are blocking the fun.
 Sing the song - get into trouble with the marshmallow king, see what happens!

 3. Listen to the audience.